 Most everyone wore sidearms in Costa Rica back in those days if they lived out in the country, and I don’t doubt that they were used more than just for decoration.
 My grandfather went to see his name sake a few times over the years there.
 Sadly, he died on his last trip there and is buried in San Jose.

-However, I have been there just for a day and have seen its beauty and met some of the people who call Costa Rica their home.
+However, I have only been there for a day while on a cruise and have seen some of its beauty and met some of the people who call Costa Rica their home.
 We were going through the Panama Canal at the time and made a short stop in Costa Rica.
 I would love to meet some of my relations down there, but I don’t think it likely.

 The passage of time has dimmed their memories of my family I suppose, and perhaps it is for the better.
 My uncle was a real character as you will see in Dreams of Costa Rica.